Nikhil1604-up/React_Course/README.md

 # React is fast of its ability to do DOM manipulations quickly(concept of virtual DOM).

 # React and other JS libraries like angular are solving one issue which is keeping the UI and data layer in sync with each other.

+# React Hooks (useState,useEffect etc) --> A react hook is just a normal JS function which is given to us by react it is prebuilt, thr only thing is that it is a utility function.

+# useState --> Super powerful react variables ,
+  ## why it is called a state variable because it maintains state of our component.
+  ## Its scope is inside the component in which it is used.

+# Whenever a  state variable changes/updates react will rerender the components.

+# Reconciliation algorithm (react fiber) --> Read it online.

+# Virtual DOM --> It is a object reprenstation of an actual DOM,it is nothing but a normal JS object.

+# Diffing algorithm --> It basically tries out to find the difference between the old virtual DOM and new virtual DOM.
+It will calculate the difference and actually update the DOM on every render cycle.